Deep Reinforcement Learning for Image Hashing: Experiments

 \subsection{Datasets}

-We conduct experiments on three widely used image retrieval datasets: \begin{itemize} \item The \textbf{CIFAR10}~\cite{cifar10} dataset consists of 60000 $32\times 32$ color images from 10 classes, each of which has 6000 images.
-For the fairly comparison, following~\cite{xia2014supervised,7298947}, 1000 images are randomly selected as the query set (100 images per class).
-For the unsupervised methods, all the rest of the images are used as the training set.
-For the supervised methods, 5000 images (500 images per class) are further randomly selected to form the training set. \item The \textbf{NUS-WIDE}~\cite{chua2009nus} dataset contains nearly 270000 images, each image is associated with one or multiple labels from 81 semantic concepts.
-Following \cite{7298947}, only the 21 most frequent concepts are used, where each concept has at least 5000 images.
-Following~\cite{xia2014supervised,7298947}, 2100 images are randomly selected as the query set (100 images per concept).
-For the unsupervised methods, all the rest of images are used as the training set.
-For the supervised methods, 500 images from each of the 21 concepts are randomly selected to form the training set of total 10500 images. \item The \textbf{MIRFlickr}~\cite{huiskes2008mir} dataset consists of 25,000 images collected from Flickr, and each image is associated with one or multiple labels of 38 semantic concepts.
-1000 images are randomly selected as the query set.
-For the unsupervised methods, all the rest images are used as the training set.
-For the supervised methods, 5000 images are randomly selected from the rest of images to form the training set. \end{itemize}
+We conduct experiments on 3 widely-used image retrieval datasets: \begin{itemize} \item The \textbf{CIFAR10}~\cite{cifar10} dataset contains 60000 color images from 10 classes, the size of each image is $32\times 32$.
+Following~\cite{xia2014supervised,7298947}, we randomly select 1000 images as query set.
+For the compared unsupervised methods, all the rest images are used as the training set, while for the compared supervised methods, we further randomly select 5000 images to form the training set. \item The \textbf{NUS-WIDE}~\cite{chua2009nus} dataset contains nearly 270000 images with associated labels from 81 semantic concepts.
+We use the 21 most frequent concepts to conduct experiment following~\cite{7298947}.
+We randomly select 2100 images as the query set, 100 images per concept.
+All the rest images are used as training set for unsupervised methods, while we further randomly select 10500 images to form training set for supervised methods. \item The \textbf{MIRFlickr}~\cite{huiskes2008mir} dataset consists of 25000 images obtained from Flickr website as well as associated tags.
+These images are annotated with one or multiple labels of 38 semantic concepts.
+Similarly, we randomly choose 1000 images as the query set, and use the rest images as the training set of unsupervised methods, and further select 5000 images as training set of supervised methods. \end{itemize}